quii/learn-go-with-tests/math.md

 ```
 ### Write the test first

-Now let's try and move the hour hand around the clockface based on the minutes
+Now let's try to move the hour hand around the clockface based on the minutes
 and the seconds that have passed.

 ```go